scalatra/scalatra-website/guides/helpers.md

 application lean, mean, and fast, and reduces the number of external dependencies that you need to worry about.

+At the same time, this approach allows you to expand as necessary.
+Depending on what traits you mix in, Scalatra can be anything from a tiny HTTP DSL all the way up to a lightweight but full-stack MVC web framework.

-It also provides you with an easy way to build up exactly the code stack you want, and makes it easy to write your own helper traits when you need to do something that the Scalatra team hasn't thought of yet.
+This approach provides you with an easy way to build up exactly the code stack you want, and makes it easy to write your own helper traits when you need to do something that the Scalatra team hasn't thought of yet.